VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter12.md

 } SVITEMINFO;
 ```

 The field `nItem` is the desired index of the list item; if `nItem` is
 negative, the list item will be appended to the end.
 The field `nItemHeight` is
 the height of the list item; `addData` is the additional data value of the list
 item.

-Hsvi is used to store the handle to a list item, and this handle can be used to
+`hsvi` is used to store the handle to a list item, and this handle can be used to
 access the list item. `SVM_ADDITEM` message returns the actual index value of
 the list item after inserted.